 The real start of the run begins in Batman #655 – #658 then takes a short break and picks back up in Batman #663 – #666.
 This first part of the arc is generally referred to as Batman and Son, even though the only issues to carry that name in original print were the first four issues.
 Regardless all issues above can also be found compiled in the TPB known as Batman and Son.
 Batman #666 should be considered notable as it takes place in a “possible” future – and as such, may be full of red herrings… or maybe not.

-The newly released Black Glove – Deluxe Edition contains all of the Batman & Son issues AND the entire Black Glove run, which is the next entry on this list – so if you’d like both runs collected in one volume, opt for the Deluxe Edition of The Black Glove.
+The newly released Batman and Son – Deluxe Edition contains all of the Batman & Son issues AND the entire Black Glove run, which is the next entry on this list – so if you’d like both runs collected in one volume, opt for the Deluxe Edition of Batman and Son.

 2: “The Black Glove”